damienmckenna/metatag/README.txt

 Credits / contact
 --------------------------------------------------------------------------------
 Currently maintained by Damien McKenna [2] and Dave Reid [3].
 Drupal 7 module originally written by Dave Reid.
-Drupal 8 port by Damien McKenna and Michelle Cox [4] and sponsored by Mediacurrent [5], with contributions from Lee Rowlands [6], Rakesh James [7], Ivo Van Geertruyen [8], Michael Kandelaars [9], and many others.
+Early work on Drupal 8 port by Damien McKenna and Michelle Cox [4], and sponsored by Mediacurrent [5]; key improvements by Juampy Novillo Requena [6] with insights from Dave Reid and sponsorship by Lullabot [7] and Acquia [8].
+Additional contributions to the 8.x-1.0 release from cilefen [9], Daniel Wehner [10], Jesus Manuel Olivas [11], Lee Rowlands [12], Michael Kandelaars [13], Ivo Van Geertruyen [14], Nikhilesh Gupta B [15], Rakesh James [16], and many others.

-Ongoing development is sponsored by Mediacurrent and Lullabot [10].
+Ongoing development is sponsored by Mediacurrent.

 The best way to contact the authors is to submit an issue, be it a support request, a feature request or a bug report, in the project issue queue: